 Software Validation is the process of verifying that software confirms to design requirements, is reliable, will repeatedly perform as required, is user friendly and incorporates the necessary safeguards comparable to the risks associated with its use.

-When considering software validation, we need to ensure, that the burden placed on an organization, is related to the risk associated with the software.
+When performing a software validation, we need to ensure that the burden placed on an organization, is related to the risk associated with the software.
 For software with potentially low risk impacts, then validation may not be necessary.
 If the potential risk is high, then significant validation may be required.
-Risks can be related to human health, financial, reputation, regulatory compliance.
+Risks can be related to human health, financial, reputation, quality, regulatory compliance, etc..
 Therefore, before integrating or implementing any form of software into a product, process or business, the potential risks need to be considered, then when the risks are quantified, the extent of software validation can be determined.